 Why and how?
 This crazy old barn in Ohio’s Licking County started it.
 “Granville Gray” as I call him, planted the idea – quite by accident.
 When, on our annual wedding anniversary weekend in 2012, my wife and I turned down the road to our bed and breakfast, we passed this gentle gray giant.
 Its roof sagging, its side boards warped and tilted – a few missing here and there, the barn grabbed me.
 Disheveled, it begged for attention.
 I don’t know how or why, but the idea sprang into my head that I had to find out more.

 So, the next day I met the owner in the small old (1830) farmhouse next to the barn and learned about its story.
 I told Mr. Hall that I’d eventually start this project and, sure enough, in late 2015, I presented him with a small study painting of his barn.
 Isn’t it funny how ideas mushroom?

-Over the next three years I thought more about my project and decided to write an essay on each barn that had a story behind it.
-If, after I assemble 50 or so barn paintings and essays, I can find a willing publisher, I’ll finish a book – paintings, essays, and barn photos: a look at early Ohio history, a time when farm work took the place of smartphones and computers.
+As time passed, I thought more about my project and decided to write an essay on each barn that had a story behind it.
+If, after I finish 75-100 barn paintings with significant stories behind them, I can find a willing publisher, I’ll compile them into a book – paintings, essays, and barn photos: a look at early Ohio history, a time when farm work took the place of smartphones and computers.